markgbeckett/jupiter_ace/getting_started/forth_programming.md

 ## Working with the Stack

 The data stack is fundamental to Forth, and almost every word makes use of it to receive input arguments, hold temporary working, and provide results.
 Look back at the word DOUBLE that we defined in the previous section.
 DOUBLE takes one input (a number to be multiplied by two) via the stack and leaves the result on the stack.
-Notice also that DOUBLE removed the input from the stack: this is often described as DOUBLE is consuming its arguments.
-If you needed to keep the number passed into DOUBLE for use later in your program, you would need to keep a copy and we will look at how to do this and much more in this section.
+Notice that DOUBLE removed the input from the stack: this is often described as DOUBLE is consuming its arguments.
+If you needed to keep the number passed into DOUBLE for use later in your program, you need to keep a copy and we will look at how to do this and much more in this section.

 Because the stack is a last-in-first-out data structure and because the convention is for words to consume their arguments, Forth includes various ways to manipulate the data on the stack, including words that duplicate stack entries, reorder stack entries, and remove them.